Make sure you list your new book in its correct book genre.

 I won’t reprint the complete article, Choosing a Genre—Anatomy of a Best-Selling Story, which you should read by clicking the link.

-But I will quote a small chunk of the post, where she explains with absolute clarity what the major genres represent, and what readers expect from each genre.
+But I will quote a small chunk of the post, where she explains with absolute clarity what the major book genres represent, and what readers expect from the main character and the plot.

 – often begins with the crime as the inciting incident (murder, theft, etc.), and the plot involves the protagonist uncovering the party responsible by the end.
 The crime has already happened and thus your goal in plotting is to drive toward the Big Boss Battle—the unveiling of the real culprit.